 The Audit Committee comprises John Bason, Chairman, and all of the non-executive directors in office.
 Members of the Audit Committee are appointed by the Board following recommendations by the Nomination Committee and the Audit Committee’s membership is reviewed by the Nomination Committee and as part of the annual Board performance evaluation.

-The Disclosure Committee comprises the Group Finance Director, General Counsel and Company Secretary, Group Financial Controller, Director of Group Internal Audit, Director of Strategy and the Investor Relations and Corporate Affairs Director.
+Meetings are held as required.
+The Disclosure Committee comprises Alison Yapp, Group General Counsel and Company Secretary; the Group Financial Controller; the Director of Group Internal Audit; the Group Director of Strategy and M&A; and the Investor Relations and Corporate Affairs Director.

 Chairman of the Corporate Responsibility Committee